 4. Encourage Failure

 Promoting positive competition can also give way to a healthier classroom ecosystem of failure.
 Education is meant to arm students for a real world that exists beyond their studies; but students are much less prepared to face this type of failure if everything they do is worth credit.

 Failure is healthy — some of the greatest success stories have risen from experiences in which hard failure occurred or serious obstacles were faced.
 Students who believe that the best way through their academic career is to achieve the highest grade point average are missing out on the essential learning opportunity that failure provides.

 Failure is instructive.
 The person who really thinks learns quite as much from his failures as from his successes.

 The story about the sticky-note-rewarding professor exemplified healthy and competitive failure in his class.
 Although he gave all students a sticky note for their contribution, he was quick to challenge their input, whether right or wrong.
 What this strategy achieves is that students are encouraged and more likely to contribute knowing they'll be recognized for it, even if it's incorrect.

 5. Unplug From Technology

 The average student uses their laptop, smartphone, tablet, or a combination of all three for everything that they do at all hours of the day.
-As a result, devices have crept into the classroom to help improve student engagement; but, unsurprisingly, they have also introduced many of the challenges student engagement is now up against.
+As a result, devices have crept into the classroom to help improve student engagement — but, unsurprisingly, they've also introduced many of the challenges student engagement is now up against.

 Using technology can certainly facilitate some learning activities, but enhancing classroom conversation and enabling creative collaboration need to stretch well beyond the boundaries of technology.
 Teaching students the benefits of unplugging from technology is an opportunity you shouldn't ignore.